Homemade Southern Sweet Tea is the house wine of the south. This recipe comes out perfect every single time thanks to a simple tip.

 - ¼ teaspoon baking soda

-- Once water comes to a roiling boil, pour into one gallon pitcher.
+- Boil ½ gallon of the water on stove in a pot.
+Once water comes to a roiling boil, pour into one gallon pitcher.

-- Add 3 tea bags and ¼ teaspoon of baking soda (you don’t need to stir).
+- Add 3 family-size tea bags and ¼ teaspoon of baking soda (you don’t need to stir) to the pitcher.
+Just make sure the bags are submerged in the water.

 - Add sugar and stir.